 It said the OCLDI formerly had a "genealogical file" which "was deleted on December 13, 2007."

 The gathering by officials of demographic data classified by ethnic origin is prohibited in France.
 Authorities have denied such a list exists amid an outcry against President Nicolas Sarkozy's Roma crackdown in recent months.

-Hortefeux said in August that authorities held data on nationalities but not on ethnic groups and denied the government was targeting Roma, hundreds of whom have been repatriated to Romania and Bulgaria.
+Interior Minister Brice Hortefeux said in August that authorities held data on nationalities but not on ethnic groups and denied the government was targeting Roma, hundreds of whom have been deported to Romania and Bulgaria.